masudsaiful/javascript-async-await-step-by-step-tutorial/README.md

 };

-// Arrow Function invokations or Callings are same as those of Anonymous Function described above
+// arrow Function invokations or Callings are same as those of Anonymous Function described above

 Though often assigned to any variable while working, arrow function variable invokation must be in function call format 'functionName()'

-// This will return entire function const arrowFuncName = () => {
+// this will return entire function const arrowFuncName = () => {
   return 'Something';
 }